 Pros

-• High level of detail preservation.
+- High level of detail preservation by the camera

-• Focus range is adapted to video conference use case.
+- Focus range is adapted to video conference use case

 Cons